sammarks/photon-lightswitch/README.md

 - *F*: Lights on (forceful)
 - *O*: Lights off (forceful)
 - *P*: Ping (should be sent every 10 seconds from the server)

+## Device Firmware

+I have added the firmware to this repository (`firmware.ino`).
+The firmware was written for a Particle Photon with the following configuration:

+- Pin 3 is connected to a button, with the ground going to ground (it's a pullup resistor).
+- Pin 5 is connected to a solid state relay, which controls the lights.
+The positive end of the solid state relay goes into this data port, with the ground going to the ground connection on the photon.